CrisesUrv/microaggregation-based_anonymization_tool/data_anonymization_tool/README.md

 The application can executed via command line on Windows, Linux and Mac OS X. It also provides a JAVA API, so that the anonymization algorithms it implements can be called programmatically.

 ### Prerequisites
 * The input dataset: is a CSV file where each row corresponds to a record and each column corresponds to an attribute.
 Within the CSV file, a first line (header) stating the name of the attribute is required in order to map the attributes with their features in the configuration file.
-A sample dataset is stored in the 'datasets' folder
+Our software does not currently support missing data points.
+So, preprocessing would be needed to either remove records with missing values or replace missing values by averages.
+Two sample datasets are stored in the 'datasets' folder
 * The dataset configuration parameters: are specified in an XML file, so that they can be reused for several datasets that share the same schema.
 Two configuration files associated to the sample dataset are stored in the 'datasets' folder.
 For each attribute, the following properties should be specified:
     * name: the name of the attribute.
 It must match with the name of the attribute in the dataset header
     * attribute_type: classifies the attribute as *identifier*, *quasi-identifier*, *confidential* and *non-confidential*, so that each attribute type can be subjected to a specific protection procedure